cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 In Cloudify Manager, PostgreSQL serves two purposes:

-* Provides the main dateabase that stores the application's model (i.e. blueprints, deployments, runtime properties)
+* Provides the main database that stores the application's model (i.e. blueprints, deployments, runtime properties)
 * Provides indexing, and logs' and events' storage

 # Logstash